-The Reichstag in Berlin is the seat of the German Parliament.
-Located steps away from the Brandenburger Tor, this is a must-see for visitors to the city.
-Step into the seat of German government and admire panoramic views Berlin.
+The Reichstag in Berlin is the working seat of German Parliament, as well as a top tourist attraction in the city.
+Located steps away from the Brandenburger Tor (Brandenburg Gate), this is a must-see for its historical importance, as well as its panoramic views of Berlin.

 History of the Berlin Reichstag

-The foundation stone was laid by Wilhelm I in 1884, but the building wasn't completed until 1894.
+The building known as the Reichstag was built between 1884 and 1894.
+Begun by Wilhelm I, it was built to house an expanding government.
+It cost a staggering 24 million marks (largely drawn from French war reparations) and had chambers for the Reichstag (lower house) and the Bundesrat (upper house).
 The now iconic words, "Dem Deutschen Volke ("To the German people"), were put above the main entrance signifying the rise of a democratic society.

 In the 1960s, attempts at saving the building were made, but a full renovation wasn't complete until reunification on October 3rd, 1990.
 Architect Norman Foster took on the project and in 1999 the Reichstag became the meeting place of the German parliament again.
 Its new modern glass dome was a realization of the theory of glasnost (new, open policy in the Soviet Union where people could freely express their opinions.)

-Visiting the Reichstag requires advanced registration.
-This may be as simple as stopping by the site, showing ID and returning at a specific time, but it is best to register online before you plan on visiting.
-Requests can only be submitted with a complete list of participants including surname, first name and date of birth.
+Visiting the Reichstag is free and easy to arrange, but it does require advance online registration.
+Requests can be made in English and should only be submitted with a complete list of participants including surname, first name and date of birth.

 Even with registration, there is often a line to get into the Reichstag.
 But don't worry, it moves fast and it is worth the wait.
 Be prepared to show your ID (preferably a passport) and go through a metal detector.
 For disabled visitors, families with small children, and visitors who have reservations for the Reichstag restaurant, guides will escort you to a special elevator entrance.

 There are additional services like guided tours, exhibitions, lectures, and you can even sit in on a plenary session.
-You can watch the government debates live from the public gallery for about an hour (note that this is in German only).
+You can watch the government debates live from the public gallery for about an hour (note that this is in German).

-While 90-minute guided tours take place at every day at specific times (9:00, 10:30, 12:00, 1:30 pm, 3:30 pm, 5:00 pm,6:30 pm, 8:00 pm), anyone can take advantage of the comprehensive audioguide.
 As soon as you exit the elevator atop the building you can pick up your set in a variety of languages.
 It provides insightful commentary on the city, its buildings, and history over the course of a 20 minute, 230-metre-long ascent up the dome.
-Special audioguides will also be available for children and for people with disabilities.
+Special audioguides are also available for children and for people with disabilities.

 The Berlin Reichstag is the only parliamentary building in the world that features a public restaurant.
 Restaurant Käfer at Bundestag and its roof garden are located on the top of the Reichstag, offering breakfast, lunch and dinner at reasonable prices – breathtaking views included.